junwai/Game/Game Rules.md

 - 2| Nimbus: Your units move through occupied spaces.
 Passive
 - 3| Whirlwind: At the beginning of your turn, your Commons move 2+X spaces in a random direction determined by a D6 roll, where X is Attunement.
 If the ending space is occupied, place your unit on the last available space.
 Passive
 - 4| Wind Shear: Any non-Obstacle occupied space your Commons move through is dealt 2 Wounding damage and moved 1 space randomly determined by a D6 roll.
 Add X Wounding damage when using Whirlwind, where X is Attunement.
 Evaluate random movement after your units have completed their movement.
 Your own units are immune to this effect.
 Passive
-- 5| Air Currents: Switch places of your Elite with any Common.
+- 5| Zephyr: Switch places of your Elite with any Common.
 Resolve an additional Whirlwind effect for that Common.
 Special.
 - 6| Haste: Gain X Movement points this round, where X is Attunement.
 Passive
 - 7| Manifest Air: At the beginning of your turn, move your units to any space on the map.
+Evaluate first before Whirlwind.
 Passive
-- 8| Body Shroud: All incoming Wounding damage is treated as a 6 Hit attack.
+- 8| Body Shroud: All incoming Wounding damage is treated as a 6 Hit Attack.
 Passive
 - 9| Prismata: After a Common takes damage, deal that same damage AOE centered on your Common.
 Reaction
 - 10| Lightning Strike: 10 damage with global range.
 Piercing.
 Wounding.
 Cooldown.
 Special.